Yandex Cloud

 Warning

-In ALB Ingress Controller version 0.2.0 and later, you can only use an annotation in the Service object.
+For ALB Ingress Controller 0.2.0 and later, you can only use this annotation in the Service object.

-If you annotate Ingress resources that use a single service with the same settings for backend groups, such annotation will apply correctly.
-However, this mechanism is obsolete and will not be supported going forward.
+Annotations specified in Ingress resources sharing a single service with the same backend group settings apply correctly.
+However, this feature is deprecated and will be discontinued.

-The valid value is tls: TLS with no certificate challenge.
+The acceptable value is tls: TLS without certificate validation.

-If no annotation is specified, the load balancer connects to the backends with no encryption.
+If this annotation is not specified, the load balancer will connect to the backends without encryption.

-• ingress.alb.yc.io/prefix-rewrite: Replace the path for the specified value.
+• ingress.alb.yc.io/prefix-rewrite: Replace the path with the specified value.

 • ingress.alb.yc.io/upgrade-types: Valid values of the Upgrade HTTP header, e.g., websocket.

-The request-timeout and idle-timeout values must be specified with units of measurement, e.g., 300ms or 1.5h.
-Valid units of measurement:
+Make sure to provide the request-timeout and idle-timeout values with units of measurement, e.g., 300ms or 1.5h.
+Acceptable units of measurement include:

 For more information about the Ingress resource settings, see Ingress resource fields and annotations.